Prepare for level 2 Yoga Certification Theory Exam:

-As you can see from the syllabus, as yoga instructor/teacher you are supposed to know the definition and concepts as explained in classical texts.
+As you can see from the syllabus, it is related to classical texts.
+The prerequisite of any qualified yoga instructor/teacher is knowledge about the definition and concepts in classical texts.

 The simple reason being: All the current understanding is derived from an explanation of these texts only.

 For example, Any yoga professional, even at the level of yoga instructor should know about yoga’s concept of health, shat karma, asanas ( & their benefits) etc.

 As mentioned earlier, if you have completed any teacher’s training course or received training under a senior teacher, then you have been exposed to these concepts.
 One way or other.

 Most of the formal courses in yoga consist of introductory and in some cases detailed explanation of yogic concepts.

 You just need to revisit them for this exam.
 Have a quick look through the training manual you received while pursuing your course.